-Staff at Beechwood Park recognise that Junior Department pupils are young and inexperienced in managing their own conduct and their relationships with others.
-The Junior Department therefore provides an environment in which all pupils can learn how to develop exemplary conduct.
-Junior Department staff focus their pastoral teaching exclusively on actively rewarding good conduct; when pupil conduct falls below expectations, they use this an opportunity for pupils to learn and improve.
-Junior Department children follow Jenny Mosely's Golden Rules to guide them in making the right choices.
+Staff at Beechwood Park recognise that Junior Department pupils are young and are learning to managing their own conduct and their relationships with others.
+The Junior Department therefore provides an environment where exemplary conduct is modelled and explicitly outlined and the behaviour we want and expect is taught through assemblies and PSHE and where necessary in Form Time.
+Junior Department staff focus their pastoral teaching exclusively on actively rewarding good conduct; when pupil conduct falls below expectations, they use this as an opportunity for pupils to learn and improve.
+Woodlands pupils focus on looking after themselves, looking after each other and looking after property whilst Junior Department children follow Jenny Mosely's Golden Rules to guide them in making the right choices.